Parliament Act 2025

 You could also call this:

-"The Remuneration Authority can change its decisions to fix mistakes or make rules clearer."
+"The Remuneration Authority can change its rules if they are wrong or need updating."

-The Remuneration Authority can change a decision it has already made.
-You can think of a decision as a rule that says what people can and cannot do.
-The Authority can change the rule for a few reasons.
-The Authority can change the rule to fix a mistake or make it clearer.
-It can also change the rule to deal with a new issue that was not thought about when the rule was made.
-The Authority can change the rule if it thinks there are special reasons to do so, considering all the circumstances.
+The Remuneration Authority can change a decision that is already in place.
+You can think of a decision like a rule that says what should happen in certain situations.
+The Authority can change the rule if it has a mistake or is not clear.
+They can also change it if something new comes up that was not thought about when the rule was made.
+The Authority can change the rule if they think there are good reasons to do so, considering all the circumstances.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.